What is a wood fire?

 A proper chimney is required, a chimney is the 'engine' of any wood combustion heater, and is the motive force that creates sufficient draft for clean combustion.
 As discussed above, the air inlets are smaller than 'expected' and as such are perhaps more easily affected by variations from the design given here.
 Ratios of the design are to be found in the "Building" section.
 When the flue temperatures rises (and hence the draft) the air inlet can be decreased, or larger pieces of wood used.
 Larger more 'chunky' pieces of wood have less surface area than a similar weight of 'finely divided' wood.

-These heaters burn the fuel load without restrictions in the air supply or any other measure used to 'slow the burn down for longevity'.
-It should be clear by now that for maximum efficiency and cleanliness of the burn those types of measures only harm that goal.
+These heaters burn the fuel load without the need for restrictions in the air supply or any other measure used to 'slow the burn down for longevity' as done in conventional wood stoves.
+It should be clear by now that for maximum efficiency and cleanliness of the burn those types of incoming air restriction measures only harm that goal.
 And so to harness or profitably utilise the heat created we need a large radiating surface or a sufficiently large mass to absorb and slowly release the stored heat.
 These different approaches will be covered later.

 A curious phenomenon of these heaters is the time taken to burn a load.
 It turns out (rather counter-intuitively) that full load of wood combusts in about the same time as a half load of wood (or other ratio), from lighting to glowing ember phase.
 So it can be seen that a full load of wood delivers a surprisingly large amount of energy in a given time.
 Hence we need ways to harvest this heat which will be discussed in the following pages.